Debt Collector Harassment

 Who the FDCPA Applies To

-The law covers consumer debts, meaning debts incurred for personal, family, or household purposes.
+The FDCPA only covers consumer debts, which means those debts incurred for personal, family, or household purposes.
+It does not cover business debts.

-Whether you owe the debt is not the issue.
-Even when a debt is valid, the collection process must comply with federal law.
+Whether you owe the debt is not a concern under the FDCPA.
+Even when a debt is valid, the collection process must comply with the law.

 Common FDCPA Violations